-FM Global [6], one of America's large insurance companies considers resilience to be a choice, and works with their clients to assess risks and offers advice regarding the resilience of their client's buildings to minimise potential losses from not only natural hazards, but also events such as building fires.
+Reinforced concrete has numerous properties that contribute to the resilence of buildings.
+FM Global [FM Global Annual Report 2021], one of America's large insurance companies considers resilience to be a choice, and works with their clients to assess risks and offers advice regarding the resilience of their client's buildings to minimise potential losses from not only natural hazards, but also events such as building fires.
 To assist clients, they have released a Worldwide Earthquake Map to determine the probability of earthquake damage.
 However, fire is highlighted as the most significant risk exposure.
 Strategies to improve resilience against fires include retrofitting of solid (concrete) floors and replacing combustible wall panels with fire-retardent ones, reinforced concrete also satisfying this criteria.
 In terms of resilience against damage from flooding, quicker recovery after the event is possible with concrete floors and waterproof walls of solid (concrete) construction, possibly tiled as well.

-Regarding earthquakes, the damage caused to buildings in Christchurch, not adequately designed and detailed for earthquakes, was a real wake up call for designers.
-The lessons learnt from how buildings performed in that disaster formed the basis of the 2018 revision of our Concrete Structures Standard AS 3600 [7], in order to make our future reinforced concrete buildings more resilient and provide greater life safety to people that may be trapped inside during a seismic event.
-In fact, the devastation in Christchurch has resulted in the New Zealand Government changing the design requirements so that every new building must be able to be repaired after the design earthquake event, to prevent such economic loss and community disruption again.
+Regarding earthquakes, the damage caused to buildings in Christchurch from the earthquake event, was a real wake up call for designers, and the lessons learnt from how buildings performed in that disaster formed the basis of the 2018 revision of our Concrete Structures Standard AS 3600 [3], in order to make our future reinforced concrete buildings more resilient and provide greater life safety to people that may be trapped inside during a seismic event.
+In fact, the devastation in Christchurch has resulted in the New Zealand Government changing the design requirements so that every new building must be able to be repaired after the design earthquake event, as they never want to see such economic loss and community disruption again.
 So it is not just about making our built environment more resilient to these events, it also involves better preparing communities and businesses to recover from such events.
-To this end, our focus on disaster resilience has led to the establishment of the Sydney Resilient Office, to consider potential disasters that may occur in Sydney, and to help build community resilience to cope with such events.
+To this end, our focus on disaster resilience has led to the establishment of the Sydney Resilient Office, and the role of the Chief resilience officer, Beck Dawson, is to consider potential disasters that may occur in Sydney, and to help build community resilience to cope with such events.
 The task requires the involvement of all levels of Government, businesses and the community.